Gustav Klimt Biography | Oil Paintings

 Classically trained, Klimt began his career doing official decorative painting, but in the last decade of the nineteenth century, he became an advocate of the Secession.
 His was a resplendent and decorative style that echoed classical and Byzantine art and alluded to Japanese prints and the Symbolist linear style.
 Klimt's mysterious and seductive female figures mark the end of an era.
 The artists involved in the Secession became distressed witnesses to the Finis Austriae, the carnage of the war that broke out in 1914, and the dissolution of the Austrian dynasty to the tune of Radetzky March.

 Gustav Klimt eroticism is intentional, in the painting Danaë, the curled position of the legendary young woman, thighs are drawn up, who receives a shower of gold seminal flow rising between her legs.
 Is a stunning demonstration of Klimt's mastery of technique.
 The legend concerns her mating with Zeus in the form of a Gold shower, to conceive Perseus.
-The small black rectangle is Klimt's reduction of maleness to an abstract symbol.
+The small black rectangle is Klimt's reduction of maleness into an abstract symbol.

 Klimt's The Kiss, the Golden Loss of Virginity.

 His most famous painting, The Kiss, is one of the most intriguing paintings of the early twentieth century.
 Klimt brings to perfection his personal, rich study of the relationship between figure and background, creating a unique atmosphere of total sensuous abandonment and a lush backdrop for the two embracing lovers.
 The two lovers seem to be encased in a golden cocoon, from which only their heads and hands emerge.
 Like heroes of symbolism, they wear garlands of flowers on their heads.
 The two-dimensional clothes of the two lovers are depicted as free, decorative additions, full of symbolic meaning.
 The outside of the man's cloak alternates black and white rectangular patches while the lining on the female figure is decorated with spiral motifs that stress the circular gesture of the embrace.
 The small black rectangle is Klimt's reduction of maleness to an abstract symbol as already seen in the painting Danae, the circles for the female symbolically are the vagina.